Rudolfs-Rudzitis/Portfolio_Project_Nr_1_Europe_Capital_Game/README.md

 # "Capify"
-"Capitfy" is a game where users can test their General knowledge about capital cities in Europe by naming all of them.
+"Capify" is a game where users can test their geographical knowledge about capital cities in Europe.

 ## Hot to run the game:
 1. Either fork or download the game